lcdm-uiuc/sml/dataflows/README.md

 ```
 The syntax is to specify `REGRESS`  with the following enclosed in (): columns of the dataset that you want to use as features, the label that you want to predict and the algorithm that you want to use to do regression.

+The table below contains examples of SML reading in data from various datasets, splitting the data into various training and testing sets, and performing regression over the dataset with a specific regression algorithim.
+To view the tutorials for the `REGRESS` keyword click on the hyperlinks in the Tutorial Column.
+All of these datasets can be downloaded by clicking the hyperlinks in the Acknowledgment’s column.

 Dataset | Task | Algorithm | Acknowledgement | Dataflow
 :---: | :---: | :---: | :---: | :---:
 **Auto-MPG** | `READ` + `REPLACE` + `SPLIT` + `REGRESS` | Simple Linear Regression | [link](https://archive.ics.uci.edu/ml/datasets/Auto+MPG) | [notebook](https://github.com/UI-DataScience/sml/blob/master/dataflows/regress/autompg_LinearRegression-READ-REPLACE-SPLIT-REGRESS.ipynb)